 IN THIS SECTION:

 The ‘first course’ starts the meal.
-This type of course belongs mainly to the Italian tradition and includes foods based on cereals (like pasta and risotto) and recipes made with vegetables and / or legumes (like soups and purees). (continue)
+This course belongs mainly to the Italian tradition and includes foods based on cereals (like pasta and risotto) and recipes made with vegetables and / or legumes (like soups and purees).
+(Read more)

 The ‘main course’ is, as its name implies, the true heart of the meal.
 This course includes specialties of different complexity, mainly based on meat, fish or eggs.
-Specialties like, for example, roasts, stews, omelettes. etc.
+Specialties like, for example, roasts, stews, omelets. etc. (Read more)

 The ‘buffet’ by Pierre Buffet.